avabellaw/shark-quiz/readme.md

 ### Project Goals

 I will be creating an online quiz on shark facts.
 My target audience will be anyone who loves sharks (such as my partner).
-This will likely include all ages.
+This will likely include all ages but with a focus on younger audiences.

 The site owner's goal aligns with the site user's goal which is to enjoy testing their knowledge on sharks.
 In future, the site owner may want to utilise the website's traffic to gain ad revenue.